fish-quant/fq-imjoy/docs/snr.md

 Plugin is available <a href="https://imjoy.io/#/app?w=fq-main&plugin=fish-quant/fq-imjoy:SNR-calculation@stable&upgrade=1" target="_blank">**here.**</a>

-Here, we provide an ImJoy plugin that calculates the **SNR** for each detected spots.
-In short, the plugin extracts a small 3-d volume aroundthe detected spot.
+Here, we provide an ImJoy plugin that calculates the **SNR** for each detected spot in 2D or 3D images.
+In short, the plugin extracts a small 2D area or 3D volume around the detected spot.
-From this volume signal (`I`) is determined as the maximum pixel intensity.
-The outer most layer(s) are used to calculate background (`B`) as the mean intensity, and noise (`N`) as the standard deviation.
+From this area/volume the signal intensity (`I`) is determined as the maximum pixel intensity.
+The background ('B') is calculated as the mean intensity from the outer most layer, the noise (`N`) as the standard deviation of these layer.
 The signal-to-noise ratio (`SNR`) is then calculated as `SNR = (I-B)/N` for each spot.

 ## Usage